tkc004/RadHydropy/docs/dark_matter.rst

 Approximate crossing batching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The optional ``dark_matter_crossing_batch_fraction`` runtime parameter controls
+The optional ``par.dark_matter.crossing_batch_fraction`` runtime parameter
-how aggressively predicted crossings are batched.
+controls how aggressively predicted crossings are batched.
 Its default value is
 ``0.0``, which resolves each crossing at its predicted event time.
 A positive
 value permits the integrator to advance past a predicted crossing by up to
 that fraction of the requested dark-matter timestep before resolving the